Carbis Bay: Geography

+Aerial view of Carbis Bay, Cornwall, England.

 Carbis Bay is almost contiguous with the town of St Ives and is in St Ives civil parish (part of the area served by St Ives Town Council), which encompasses St Ives, Carbis Bay, Lelant and Halsetown.
 The 2001 census gave the combined population of Carbis Bay and Lelant as 3,482.
 Lelant, an older settlement which is one mile to the south-east, Carbis Bay and St Ives are linked by the A3074 road which joins the A30 at Rose-an-Grouse.
 Carbis Bay railway station, above the beach, is one of five railway stations on the St Ives Bay Line which joins the mainline at St Erth railway station, which is also at Rose-an-Grouse.
 St Erth station is the junction for the main line to London Paddington.

 Carbis Bay overlooks the small bay of the same name (Cornish: Porth reb Tor, meaning "cove beside the eminence", part of St Ives Bay) which is bounded to the north by Porthminster Point and to the east by Hawk's Point and contains a popular family beach.
 Hawk's Point is within the Hayle Estuary and Carrack Gladden Site of Special Scientific Interest (SSSI) and in the Victorian era was known locally for its pleasure grounds.
 The garden had a tea house and grotto; it was a venue for Sunday School outings and Band of Hope galas.
 By 1880, the proprietor William Payne claimed in an advertisement that it was "the largest establishment of the kind in the West ...".